DIRECTOR OF DEVELOPMENT

 Working Conditions and Physical Effort:

-The Development Director will work from the McKenzie River Trust office in Eugene, Oregon.
+The Director of Development will work from the McKenzie River Trust office in Eugene, Oregon.
 Few tasks will require significant physical exertion, but there may be situations that demand being outdoors in all weather conditions and on difficult and sometimes hazardous terrain.
 A valid driver’s license, proof of insurance and good driving record is expected.
 Some weekend and/or evening work will be necessary.
 Work is often fast-paced, demanding of time, and requiring attention to multiple projects with deadlines.

 We have a commitment to cultivating an inclusive work environment and provide equal opportunities to all employees and applicants for employment without regard to race, religion, color, age, sex, national origin, sexual orientation, gender identity, genetic disposition, neurodiversity, disability, veteran status or any other protected category under federal, state and local law.
 In accordance with the American with Disabilities Act, it is possible that requirements may be modified to reasonably accommodate disabled individuals.
 However, no accommodations will be made which may pose serious health or safety risks to the employee or others or which impose undue hardships on the organization.
 The McKenzie Trust maintains its status as an at-will employer.